open-feature/ofep/OFEP-ofo-flagd-client-support.md

 ## Background

-OFO already manages the deployment of flagd in server side contexts, handling the networking necessary for server side applications to communicate with flagd.
-This greatly simplifies the steps necessary for administrators to introduce flagd into their cluster, reducing the barrier of entry.
-Obtaining these benefits for the deployment of externally accessible flagd is the critical motivator for extending OFO.
+OFO already manages the deployment of flagd in server side contexts by injecting it as a sidecar container to an existing workload.
+This permits the workload to communicate with flagd due to the inherent nature of networking between containers within a pod.
+Conversely, the routing of client side applications to flagd is not trivial.
+OFO could bear this burden by configuring the cluster as necessary (see the proposal below) to facilitate the deployment of externally accessible (by client side applications) flagd.

 ## Assumptions
 The (simplified) deployment pattern is as follows